-Sue lives, breaths and sleeps kiwi, and is our longest standing trustee and volunteer.
-Her involvement stretches back to 2008, she has acted as both Treasurer and Chair in that time.
-Her part time job when not helping the trust is a sheep and beef farmer, her and husband of the year Tim, farm at Mangamingi in eastern Taranaki.
-They are owners of the Totara Block, the first release site for kiwi from the Taranaki Kōhanga Kiwi at Rotokare, and have three children.
+Sue lives, breathes and sleeps kiwi, and is our longest standing trustee and volunteer.
+Her involvement stretches back to 2008, she has acted as both Treasurer and Chair over that time.
+Her job when not helping the Trust is a sheep and beef farmer, her and husband Tim, farm at Mangamingi in eastern Taranaki.
+They are owners of the Totara Block, the first release site for kiwi from the Taranaki Kōhanga Kiwi at Rotokare, and have three adult children.
 Sue has a Bachelor of Science majoring in Botany & Microbiology.
 As well as being an accredited kiwi handler and trainer for recreation, she is also part owner of a cafe near her home town Geraldine.

 Sam grew up with her family travelling around the Middle East and Africa and developed her love of wildlife and adventure then.
 She studied Biology with an emphasis on Zoology and Ecology and always thought she would work with animals in Africa.
-She then went on to study Physiotherapy and travelled to New Zealand with this.
+She then went on to study Physiotherapy and travelled to New Zealand.
 She met a human kiwi, had plenty of adventures and mishaps, set up home and had three children.
-Friends introduced her to Kiwi’s through an egg lift and she was hooked.
-After volunteering and helping a kiwi handler she was invited to become a Trustee of the Taranaki Kiwi Trust and eventually became an accredited kiwi handler herself.
-The adventure of searching for Kiwi in rugged terrain and being involved with wildlife has brought her the full circle.
+Friends introduced her to kiwi through an egg lift and she was hooked.
+After volunteering and helping a kiwi handler she was invited to become a Trustee of the Taranaki Kiwi Trust and eventually became an accredited kiwi handler.
+The adventure of searching for kiwi in rugged terrain and being involved with wildlife has brought her the full circle.

 Don was a holy terror when he was going to school.
 He had 5 fiery red headed sisters that attacked and hen pecked him at every chance which made his younger years a challenge.
 Don left school and home at the ripe age of 14 and for the next 7 years did stints at farming, truck driving, clear felling native bush, drinking copious amounts of alcohol and all in all living a very free and easy life.
 The next 20 years saw Don getting married and 2 sons to be very proud of was all that was left of the marriage.
 He had steady jobs in fertiliser, oil and gas, plus a stint at being a wharf carpenter.
 The wave recorder and jetties on the breakwater are still there today.
 Don eventually took redundancy from the oil and gas jobs as he reckons after 25 years of shift work he was grumpy enough.